ryanslee91/Musicionary/README.md

 #### PostMVP

-- Keep track of previous search history and store it.
+- Allow user to randomly search for artists.
 - Add an advertisement section, which changes pictures that are displayed at certain time interval.

 ## Project Schedule